Flash floods hits New Mexico mountain town, leaving at least 3 dead

 By Hanna Park, CNN

-(CNN) — At least three people, including two children, were killed in a mountain village in southern New Mexico, after monsoon rains triggered flash flooding on Tuesday, officials said.
+(CNN) — At least three people, including two children, were killed in a mountain village in southern New Mexico, after monsoon rain triggered flash flooding on Tuesday, officials said.

-The victims were swept away by what authorities described as “record-breaking” floodwaters in the Village of Ruidoso in the Sierra Blanca mountain range, a popular summer retreat area.
+The victims were swept away by what authorities described as “record-breaking” floodwater in the Village of Ruidoso in the Sierra Blanca mountain range, a popular summer retreat area.

-The Rio Ruidoso, a mountain river in Lincoln County with headwaters near the Sierra Blanca Peak, swelled to an unprecedented 20 feet, shattering its previous record by five feet, the village said in a statement.
+The Rio Ruidoso, a mountain river in Lincoln County with headwaters near the Sierra Blanca Peak, swelled to an unprecedented 20.24 feet.
+This reading is preliminary, but if validated, would shatter the old record of 15.86 feet set in July of 2024.

 Emergency crews carried out at least 85 swift water rescues in the Ruidoso area, including of people who were trapped in their homes and cars, said Danielle Silva of the New Mexico Department of Homeland Security and Emergency Management, according to the Associated Press.